samorani/MatchingPPE/README.md

                 Xt.loc[len(Xt)] = [don.don_id,rec.rec_id,ppe,qty]
         return Xt

-To run a simulation on the GetUsPPE.org data set, modify the code above by passing the user-defined function to the Simulation constructor:
+Once you have implemented your own matching strategy (let us call it _my_strategy_), run a simulation on the GetUsPPE.org data set by passing the function to the Simulation constructor:

     s = Simulation(strategy=my_strategy)

-The ppe_match package contains the implementation of two strategies: the first-come-first-matched strategy illustrated above (strategies.FCFM_strategy) and the "proximity matching" strategy tested by Bala et al. (2021) (strategies.proximity_match_strategy).
+The ppe_match package contains the implementation of two strategies illustrated above: the first-come-first-matched strategy (strategies.FCFM_strategy) and the "proximity matching" strategy tested by Bala et al. (2021) (strategies.proximity_match_strategy).

 ## Simulation Class
 ### Parameters